discourse/discourse/docs/CONTRIBUTING.md

  * prefer `class << self; def method; end` over `def class.method` for class methods
  * prefer `{ ... }` over `do ... end` for single-line blocks, avoid using `{ ... }` for multi-line blocks
  * avoid `return` when not required

+  However, please note that **pull requests consisting entirely of style changes are not welcome on this project**.
+Style changes in the context of pull requests that also refactor code, fix bugs, improve functionality *are* welcome.

 5. Commit